apple/swift-http-structured-headers/README.md

 This API is low-level, exposing the raw parse tree as the format for the serializer and parser.
 This allows high-performance and high-flexibility parsing and serialization, at the cost of being verbose and complex.
 Users are required to understand the structured header format and to operate the slightly awkward types, but maximal fidelity is retained and the performance overhead is low.

 The upper-level module, `StructuredFieldValues`, brings along the `Encoder` and `Decoder` and also adds a dependency on Foundation.
-This Foundation dependency is necessary to correctly handle the base64 formatting, as well as to provide a good natural container for binary data: `Data`.
+This Foundation dependency is necessary to correctly handle the base64 formatting, as well as to provide a good natural container for binary data: `Data`, and for dates: `Date`.
 This interface is substantially friendlier and easier to work with, using Swift's `Codable` support to provide a great user experience.

 In most cases users should prefer to use `StructuredFieldValues` unless they know they need the performance advantages of `RawStructuredFieldValues`.
 The experience will be much better.